OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/profiles/read-write-data-api-profile.md

 While Static Enumerations are listed on each API Specification page, Namespaced Enumerations are captured on the Namespaced Enumerations page.

+A repository of external and internal enumerations is available [here](https://github.com/OpenBankingUK/External_Interal_CodeSets).

 ### Common Payload Structure

 This section gives an overview of the top level structure for the API payloads for the Open Banking Read/Write APIs.